phnx-im/docs/src/spec/authentication_service.md

   * **Evolving Identity:** The evolving identity state of the user.
   * **Token issuance records:** A record of how many tokens were issued to each of the clients of the user.

+* **Direct queues:** Indexed by user name, the direct queues contain the same sub-records as a fan-out queue (see above).
+  * **Owning client key:** Authorizes the holder to dequeue (i.e. fetch and delete) messages in the queue, as well as to change the queue configuration such as the authentication keys.
+  * **Queue deletion key:** Public signature key owned by the client and used to authorize deletion requests for this queue.
+  * **Queue encryption key material:** Key material to perform [queue encryption](./queuing_service/queue_encryption.md).
+    * **Owner HPKE key:** HPKE public key of the queue owner
+    * **Encryption ratchet key:** Symmetric key used to derive queue encryption keys.
+  * **Current sequence number:** The current message sequence number.
+  * **Queued messages:** A sequence of ciphertexts containing the messages in the queue.
+Each incoming message is [encrypted](./queuing_service/queue_encryption.md) and is assigned the current sequence number, after which the current sequence number is incremented..

 ## User account registration

 The user registration functionality delegates authentication to an OpenID connect-capable identity provider.
 In particular, it requests the scopes *openid* (for authentication).